 The Meonekton, which was once a pitifully weak monster in XIII-2, is now an obnoxious pain in the ass to fight: It's difficult to successfully stagger, and it loves spamming high-powered "Force Darts" at you.

 Game Breaker: The Cloud outfit for hard boss fights.
 When you fight bosses, and you have trouble, the easiest thing to do is just stagger them, then use Overclock to speed yourself up and slow them down, and then just spam Heavy Slash, the locked ability mapped to the Triangle/Y button in the Cloud outfit.
 It has a passive ability that says when your enemy is staggered, it changes into the Slayer ability, which multiplies the damage output exponentially, and when you have your enemy slowed down with Overclock, you can spam the attack For Massive Damage.
-You can take out hard bosses like Noel and Caius in mere SECONDS by doing this.
+You can take out hard bosses like the first two main quest bosses in mere SECONDS by doing this.

 Under the right conditions, the time-stopping ability Chronostasis.
 Normally you're on a time limit, period, and this ability will stop time for one in-game hour as long as you have EP to spend.
 However, while small- and medium-sized enemies only give around 0.05 and 0.20 EP upon defeat on Normal, the large ones give 4, 2 or 1 EP depending on the difficulty level (your starting max being 5).
 In short, careful manipulation of Chronostasis and defeating large enemies Example One in particular that is easy to farm, Gurangatch, an armadillon type found in The Dead Dunes and parts of Yusnaan rarely attacks and does okay damage for a 'large' enemy. allows you to near-infinitely keep time stopped, turning what would otherwise be an entire day of exploration/quest progression intohours.